-Congratulations on enrolling in the Foundation Course for 2017
+Congratulations on enrolling in the Foundation Course

 Firstly, thank you for committing to technique-driven training and for bringing your energy and enthusiasm to The Studio.
 The Foundation Course is a rigorous introduction into the fundamentals of the technique that defines The Howard Fine Acting Studio.
 The